A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Related Work

 \subsubsection{Deep Learning-Based Detectors}

-Most of the modern deep learning-based anomaly detectors are unsupervised due to the scarcity of labelled anomalies, although some self-supervised approaches introduce synthetic anomalies during training \cite{zavrtanik_draem_2021,zavrtanik_dsr_2022}.
-Unsupervised methods \cite{defard_padim_2020,deng_anomaly_2022,lee_cfa_2022} learn a representation of normal data and detect deviations at inference time.
-Many operate in feature space, using pre-trained backbones (e.g., ResNet) and either fit statistical models to extracted features \cite{defard_padim_2020,lee_cfa_2022} or estimate their density with normalizing flows \cite{gudovskiy_cflow-ad_2021,yu_fastflow_2021}.
+Most modern deep learning-based anomaly detectors are unsupervised due to the scarcity of labelled anomalies, although some self-supervised approaches introduce synthetic anomalies during training \cite{zavrtanik_dsr_2022}.
+Unsupervised methods \cite{deng_anomaly_2022,lee_cfa_2022} learn a representation of normal data and detect deviations at inference time.
+Many operate in feature space, using pre-trained backbones (e.g., ResNet) and either fit statistical models to extracted features \cite{uninit_wei,lee_cfa_2022} or estimate their density with normalizing flows \cite{gudovskiy_cflow-ad_2021,yu_fastflow_2021}.
+In \cite{matteo_segmentation}, an encoder-decoder framework is combined with anomaly scores similar to RXD to identify pixels far from a Gaussian distribution.
 Alternatively, generative approaches reconstruct only normal images, flagging anomalies by their reconstruction error \cite{zheng_benchmarking_2022}.
-Student–teacher architectures \cite{wang_student-teacher_2021,deng_anomaly_2022} follow this paradigm by distilling normal data representations from a teacher to a student, which fails to reproduce unseen anomalous patterns.
+Student–teacher architectures \cite{wang_student-teacher_2021, deng_anomaly_2022} follow this paradigm by distilling normal data representations from a teacher to a student, thereby failing to reproduce unseen anomalous patterns.

 Although these methods achieve state-of-the-art results in structured domains such as industrial defect detection, they generalize poorly to the space domain due to high scene variability, complex lighting, and limited representative training data for learning.